-B-VEC is a topical gel containing our novel vector designed to deliver two copies of the COL7A1 transgene for the treatment of dystrophic epidermolysis bullosa ("dystrophic EB"), a serious rare skin disease caused by missing or mutated type VII collagen protein ("COL7").
+B-VEC is a topical gel containing our novel vector designed to deliver two copies of the COL7A1 transgene for the treatment of dystrophic epidermolysis bullosa ("dystrophic EB"), a serious rare skin disease caused by missing or mutated type VII collagen protein.
 Our randomized, double-blind, placebo-controlled GEM-3 pivotal study was designed to evaluate topical B-VEC as compared to placebo in dystrophic EB patients.
-Following public announcement of topline data from the GEM-3 study trial on November 29, 2021, we presented more detailed results at the 2022 American Academy of Dermatology Annual Meeting on March 26, 2022.
-We expect to file a BLA with the FDA in 2Q 2022, and an MAA with the EMA in 2H 2022.
-On March 28, 2022, we announced that detailed results from the Phase 1 and 2 study of B-VEC were published in Nature Medicine.
-During 2Q 2021, we began enrolling patients into an open label extension ("OLE") study, including patients who participated in the Phase 3 study, as well as new participants who meet all enrollment criteria.
+Following public announcement of topline data from the GEM-3 study trial on November 29, 2021, we presented more detailed results at the 2022 American Academy of Dermatology Annual Meeting on March 26, 2022 and at the Society of Investigative Dermatology Annual Meeting on May 19, 2022.
+On March 28, 2022, we announced that results from the Phase 1 and 2 study of B-VEC were published in Nature Medicine.
+In 2Q 2021, we began enrolling patients into an open label extension ("OLE") study, including patients who participated in the Phase 3 study, as well as new participants who meet all enrollment criteria.
 Based on the feedback from the FDA following their review of our human factors validation study report, we announced on April 11, 2022 our plan to offer dystrophic EB patients enrolled in the GEM-3 OLE, the opportunity to be dosed in their homes by a healthcare professional.